bentoml/OpenLLM/DEVELOPMENT.md

 > [!IMPORTANT]
 > We recommend using the Python version from `.python-version-default` file within the project root
 > to avoid any version mismatch.
 You can use [pyenv](https://github.com/pyenv/pyenv) to manage your python version.
-> Note that `hatch run setup` will symlink the python version from `.python-version-default` to `.python-version` in the project root.
+> Note that `bash local.sh` will symlink the python version from `.python-version-default` to `.python-version` in the project root.
 > Therefore any tools that understand `.python-version` will use the correct Python version.

 > [!NOTE]